Public Assistance 'Capture Rate' 20% — The Invisible Gaps in Japan's Safety Net

 3つの障壁は独立して存在するのではなく、相互に強化しあう複合的な構造を形成している。

-The low take-up rate is not solely a matter of institutional design.
-The social norm that "public assistance should be avoided as much as possible" and that "one should rely on family and community when in difficulty" suppresses applications at the source.
+Low capture rates are not just a problem of system design.
+Social norms that "public assistance should be avoided as much as possible" and "when in trouble, you should rely on family or community" suppress applications themselves.

-The reluctance to use public assistance is easily reinforced by misconceptions that "recipients are a burden on public finances" or that "fraudulent claims are widespread."
-In reality, the rate of fraudulent claims is approximately 0.5% (Ministry of Health, Labour and Welfare, 2023).
-The gap between the actual numbers and public perception further raises the psychological cost of applying.
+The feeling that "there is resistance to using public assistance" easily connects with misconceptions that "users are putting pressure on finances" and "there is a lot of fraudulent receipt."
+In reality, the fraudulent receipt rate is only about 0.5% (Ministry of Health, Labour and Welfare, 2023).
+The gap between numbers and social perception further increases the psychological costs for applicants.

 Reading the Structure

-There is a perspective that the take-up rate of public assistance reflects not a "hole" in the system but the way the system is designed to function.
+There is a view that the public assistance capture rate reflects not a "hole" in the system, but the functioning "mechanism" of the system.

-Article 1 of the Public Assistance Act (生活保護法) states that its purpose is "to guarantee a minimum standard of living and to promote self-sufficiency."
-The figure of a 20% take-up rate serves as a lens through which to re-examine how fully this legislative purpose is being realized.
-That a system exists and that a system reaches those it is meant to serve are not the same thing.
+Article 1 of the Public Assistance Act states that its purpose is to "guarantee the minimum standard of living and promote self-reliance."
+The figure of 20% capture rate becomes a lens for questioning how much this law's purpose is being realized.
+"Having a system" and "the system reaching people" are not the same thing.

 Related Columns